elderfd/GeneDrop/README.md

 3. Compile from the files generated in the build directory.
 This can be done in with compiler of choice or through cmake directly with `cmake --build .`.

 ### Typical errors
 1. cmake assumes you are targetting x86.
 You can switch architecture by editting the generated files for your given compiler.
-For MSVC this may not work correctly on first try, make sure that the project files are not also specifying the target architecture in the additional compiler options.
+For MSVC this may not work correctly on first try, make sure that the project property files are not also specifying the target architecture in the additional compiler options.
+In MSVC 2017 this option can be found under `Properties > Librarian > All Options` (for Backend) or `Configuration Options > Linker > All Options` (for other projects).
+You may also have to update the output directory for the Backend shared library (`Properties > General > Output Directory`) and linker input directories for the other projects (`Properties > Linker > General > Additional Library Directories`).

 # Project structure
 Project Name | Function